Summary:

 On January 21, 2025, Acting Chair Uyeda announced the SEC’s first-ever crypto task force.
 Led by Commissioner Hester Peirce, it will be dedicated to developing a “comprehensive and clear regulatory framework for crypto assets.”

 Peirce, an advocate for crypto innovation, has long pushed for a clear and tailored regulatory framework.
+She has emphasized that this task force represents a shift away from enforcement-driven regulation toward a more structured, legally sound, and practical approach.
+Public engagement will be a key component, with the task force actively seeking input from industry participants, regulators, and the public.
 Richard Gabbert, Senior Advisor to the Acting Chairman, and Taylor Asher, Senior Policy Advisor to the Acting Chairman, will serve as the task force’s Chief of Staff and Chief Policy Advisor, respectively.

 Scott Bessent – Secretary of the Treasury